How to Camp Responsibly in New Zealand

 Apart from threatening the natural environment of New Zealand, freedom camping illegally could also incur an instant NZ$200 fine.
 Council officers and DOC rangers patrol often areas prone to illegal freedom camping, so if caught freedom camping in an area for too long, in an area prohibited for freedom camping, in a vehicle that is not self-contained or breaking any other freedom camping laws then it’s likely that you will receive a fine.
 For more information on freedom camping penalties, check out our complete freedom camping in New Zealand guide.

 Freedom camping laws are determined by local councils and the Department of Conservation (DOC).
 In each region, you’ll find slightly different rules for freedom camping, for example, some councils will not allow freedom camping with 1km of the town or you may only be allowed to stay in a car park for one night.
 For this reason, we recommend a little planning for deciding where to park up for the night, rather than parking up and hoping to not get a fine (see point #4).
-Take a look at the freedom camping laws on freedomcamping.org for links to all the up-to-date information on freedom camping for each council in New Zealand.
+Take a look at Freedom Camping Rules in New Zealand: Region by Region for links to all the up-to-date information on freedom camping for each council in New Zealand.

 Not only is rubbish terrible for the environment, but it can really ruin a good photo!
 Rubbish bins are pretty easy to find in towns, cities and even rest stops along New Zealand’s highways.
 So if you find yourself in an area without a bin, take the rubbish with you and dispose of it when you find a bin.
 You should also use the rubbish bin in your campervan, as it’s mandatory to have a bin to meet the self-containment certificate standard.